Reading time: 3 minutes

 4. Failing to keep adequate records

-If you fail to maintain SG records, the maximum fine is 30 penalty units ($222 per penalty unit in 2020/21).
+If you fail to maintain SG records, the maximum fine is 30 penalty units ($222 per penalty unit on or after 1 July 2020).
 You may also be liable for an administrative penalty of 20 penalty units.

 5. Failing to pass on a TFN

 If you don’t pass on an eligible employee’s Tax File Number to their super fund or RSA within the required timeframe, the penalty is 10 penalty units each time this occurs.